 Spotting the difference - heavy drinker or alcoholic?

-Alcohol Awareness Week aims to encourage people to start talking about alcohol, about the health risks, social problems and how alcohol is ever-present in society.
-As part of the Priory's support for Alcohol awareness, a number of addiction therapists have written articles on the many damaging effects of alcohol and alcoholism.
-This article written by Ross Hoar, Lead Therapist at the Priory Hospital Southampton, looks at the transition from heavy drinking to alcoholism.
+Alcohol Awareness Week aims to encourage people to start talking about alcohol in terms of the health risks, social problems and how alcohol is ever-present in society.
+As part of Priory's support for alcohol awareness, a number of addiction therapists have written articles on the many damaging effects of alcohol and alcoholism.
+This article, written by Ross Hoar, Lead Therapist at Priory Hospital Southampton, looks at the transition from heavy drinking to alcoholism.

 Essentially, alcoholism is characterised by a dependence in which you experience withdrawal symptoms if you are unable to consume a regular intake of alcohol.